 Tantallon Castle – access to grounds

-Access restrictions in place at these sites from November 2021 and January 2022 (assessments currently being undertaken on site to open up as much access as is safely possible)
+Access restrictions put in place at these sites from November 2021 and from January 2022 (assessments currently being undertaken on site to open up as much access as is safely possible)

 Bonawe Historic Iron Furnace

 Dunfermline Abbey - Nether Yett gateway only